pivotal/docs-tap/tanzu-build-service/tbs-workload-config.md

 You can configure build-time service bindings for Tanzu Build Service.

-Tanzu Build Service supports using [Service Binding Specification for Kubernetes](https://github.com/k8s-service-bindings/spec) for app builds.
+Tanzu Build Service supports using the Service Binding Specification for Kubernetes for application builds.
+For more information, see the [service binding specification for Kubernetes](https://github.com/k8s-service-bindings/spec) in GitHub.

 Service binding configuration is specific to the buildpack that is used to build the app.
 For more information about configuring buildpack service bindings for the buildpack you are using,